Humanities banner

 Humanities in Years 7-10 plays an important role in the way that it presents students with examples of human behaviour and interactions, as well as various social, cultural, and environmental contexts.

 History is how we make sense of the past.
 It is not a list of what happened long ago, it is understanding the significance of what happened.
 Woven through each unit are key historical thinking skills such as cause and effect, perspective, empathy, significance, and evidence.
 The learning of History is compulsory for all students in Years 7-10.
+An advanced year 10 History course which delves deeper into the historiographical debate of key thematic concepts studied for that year will be offered based on merit.

 Geography is the study of places, and the relationships between people and their environments.
 Through the study of Geography, students explore both the physical properties of Earth's surface and the human societies spread across it, breaking down barriers between science, economics, politics, and history, and helping students to build a nuanced understanding of the world.
 Geography is studied in Years 7-9, and becomes an elective study for further specialisation in Year 10.
 Fieldwork is undertaken at all year levels, making the world our classroom.